dcxSt/dft_algos/index.md

 ## An Algorithm for All Finite Groups
 [Link to paper (see page 15)](https://math.uchicago.edu/~may/REU2018/REUPapers/Dandavati.pdf)

+Why would anyone ever want to do this?

 *(add: other implementations)*

 # History of the DFT